 - Download Format (driver version and format options)

-Once it has downloaded, you may finish the installation by double-clicking the.exe file and executing it like any other software.
+Once it has been downloaded, you may finish the installation by double-clicking the.exe file and executing it like any other software.

 3) The NVIDIA Control Panel Utility